kurosakyth/inside/readme.md

         pipenv install
         pipenv install selenium
         pipenv install pytest
-        pipenv run python -m pytest (if this displays an error you must..) pipenv --python #pythonVersionInstalled
+        pipenv install pytest-xdist (is to run tests on parallel) pipenv run python -m pytest (if this displays an error you must..) pipenv --python #pythonVersionInstalled
             pipenv update

-To print in console a print(something) you should use the command pipenv run python -m pytest -s
+To print in console a print(something) you should use the command: pipenv run python -m pytest -s To run tests in parallel you should use, the # is to run specific number of test: pipenv run python -m pytest -n #

 Always set the file name as 'tests' and inside the 'test_name'.py files format with the 'test_name():' methods.